zack3241/bitwise-aggregation/README.md

 install Spark [follow the instructions here](http://spark.apache.org/docs/latest/index).

 ## Usage
+*This package can be used in a script sent to spark-submit OR in the pyspark interaction shell.*
 To use this package simply create an instance of BitwiseSparkAggregator with the columns you with to aggregate upon (aggs) and the columns you wish to aggregate upon not using the bitwise switching